-Do you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group?
-If so, please contact that group's benefits administrator.
+If you currently have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
 He or she can help you determine how your current prescription drug coverage will work with our plan.

-In general, if you are currently employed, the prescription drug coverage you get from us will be secondary to your employer or retiree group coverage.
+In general, if you have employee or retiree group coverage, the drug coverage you get from us will be secondary to your group coverage.
 That means your group coverage would pay first.

-Special note about 'creditable coverage':
+Special note about creditable coverage:

-Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next calendar year is "creditable" and the choices you have for drug coverage.
+Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next calendar year is creditable.

-If the coverage from the group plan is "creditable", it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
+If the coverage from the group plan is creditable, it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.

-Keep these notices about creditable coverage, because you may need them later.
+Keep this notice about creditable coverage because you may need it later.
 If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get a notice about creditable coverage from your employer or retiree group plan, you can get a copy from your employer or retiree plan's benefits administrator or the employer or union.
+If you didn't get the creditable coverage notice, request a copy from your employer or retiree plan's benefits administrator or the employer or union.